mid0111/hubot-jenkins-job-status-change/README.md

 ## Description

-You can disable the specify jenkins's jobs, or enable it from hubot.
+Allows hubot to disable the specify jenkins's jobs, or enable it from hubot.
 The target jobs for this script are defined in environment variable.

 ## Usage